Skip to main content

 References

-1. About 30% of patients with major depressive disorder meet criteria for treatment-resistant depression.
+1. Approximately 30% of people with major depression meet criteria for treatment-resistant depression at some point.
 NIMH (opens in new tab).

 Written by Positive Reset Eatontown editorial team.
 Clinically reviewed by Joseph Vacchiano, LCSW LCADC.
 Last reviewed: 2026-04-29.